Electrical Hints And Problems

 NOTE!
 It is perfectly acceptable to use an application...or two or three....of any common gel type paint remover product...on the outer diode board printed board....to enable removal of that pesky paint coating.
 You do not have to re-apply paint later.
 If using paint remover, use a water dampened cloth to remove the excess and then clean the board soldering area to shiny condition, before doing any soldering.
 I use 50-50 plumber's solder, adding soldering rosin (soldering rosin is available in all hardware stores in a tiny can, it helps clean and prepare the joint as you solder), to make a stronger joint.
 DO NOT use common electronics solder, which is typically 60-40.
 Removing the coating will enable easy soldering of the diodes.
 One of the indications of problems is when the solder joints at the 6 large diodes is discoloring and otherwise deteriorating upon a simple visual inspection ...the board need not even be removed to see this...it is right in front of you with the aluminum cover removed.
 FIX those joints!
 Be sure the battery is disconnected!
 Use an adequate sized soldering iron.
 Even a low power iron can work OK, if the iron tip is massive.

 Unless you have an aftermarket EnDuralast Alternator...NEVER remove the outer timing chest cover without first disconnecting any and all leads at the battery negative terminal.
 IF you have ONLY the large diameter black battery negative lead at the battery negative, then you CAN disconnect at the speedometer cable hollow bolt, and there is no need to unfasten that heavy wire at the battery negative.
 If you have other wires at the battery negative post (at the battery itself), you should disconnect all of them at the battery negative, so as to be SURE there is no grounding going on, such as through a power jack, etc. Failure to heed this hint can result in ruining a diode board during removal of the outer timing chest cover.
 The accessory jack may be grounded in its mounting, and may not be, depends on model you use.
 Anything that provides an alternative grounding for the battery is suspect.
 Safest ground for 'such things' is back to the frame, not the battery negative; so keep that in mind when installing accessories.
 NOTE that the original plastic cover for the BMW accessory jack was 1 piece rubber or plastic and eventually broke from flexing.
-You can replace it with the pricier, but far better cap from a K model, and the part is: 61-12-2-303-574.
+You can replace it with the pricier, but far better one from a K model, and the part is: 61-12-2-303-574.
 There are other jacks, of course, that work fine.
 Just be aware of the possibility of a JACK grounding problem.

 At the hollow speedometer cable bolt, disconnecting is made easier by clipping, filing, or cutting the lug, so it JUST fits OVER the screw, so the screw does not need removal, only loosening.
 Be sure the washers are there.
 That hollow bolt is modestly fragile, don't over-tighten, and be sure it has the the two flat washers..
 If one is a waverly washer or lock washer, that will ensure there is no need to excessively tighten.
 Just barely snug with a 10 mm short wrench is all the tightness that is needed here.

-3. Starter circuitry, basic: the /5 bikes, and ONLY the /5 bikes, have a different type of starter relay (and an additional function) from all of the rest of the later Airheads.
+3. Starter circuitry, basics: the /5 bikes, and ONLY the /5 bikes, have a different type of starter relay (and an additional function) from all of the rest of the later Airheads.
 In the Slash 5, once the engine starts, the rising alternator output is used to prevent the starter relay from being accidentally operated.
 The original stock /5 relay had a problem, that could cause one to think the battery was bad or failing.
 The /5 relay has a very simple transistor circuit inside.
 It has a faulty design.
 In cold weather, and/or sometimes with just a slightly weak battery, the transistor fails to operate correctly (its 'gain' is greatly reduced), and the relay will vibrate slowly rather than stay pulled-in, when the starter button is actuated.
 This results in a noise called 'the cricket'.
 "Oak" Okleshen coined that name, Cricket, in the early 70's. ... and of course the fix is called 'The Cricket Fix'.
 The sound of the Cricket is sort of a clackety-clackety at a fairly fast rate.
 Both that starter relay....and usually the large solenoid relay on the starter motor,... are doing the clackety dance together.
 The result is no starter cranking function, just the noise, and is very similar to what one might expect with a near dead or very low charge in a battery in a car.
 The proper fix is to remove the /5 relay (located in a metal can, left side of frame backbone under the fuel tank, and is the furthest forward item), open it up, and make a few simple changes.
 There is a complete illustrated article on a permanent fix for the relay on this website at: slash5cricket.htm which is article 37.
 I still see them once in a great while that were never modified.
 I HIGHLY recommend this fix be done; even if you have not yet experienced any problems.

 the /5, the starter circuitry was changed, the anti-start